qmk/qmk_firmware/docs/newbs_getting_started.md

 ## 4. Test Your Build Environment

 Now that your QMK build environment is set up, you can build a firmware for your keyboard.
 Start by trying to build the keyboard's default keymap.
-You should be able to do that with a command in this format:
+If you're not sure what your keyboard's name is, check the [keyboards folder](https://github.com/qmk/qmk_firmware/tree/master/keyboards) in the QMK source code.
+You should be able to build a firmware with a command in this format:

     qmk compile -kb <keyboard> -km default